-New Mexico · UFT
+New Mexico · UPH

 Upholstery & Fabric Cleaning Certification in New Mexico

-Earn your Upholstery & Fabric Cleaning (UFT) certification online through NISCR's self-paced New Mexico program and receive a same-day certificate on completion.
+Earn your Upholstery & Fabric Cleaning (UPH) certification online through NISCR's self-paced New Mexico program and receive a same-day certificate on completion.
 This credential covers fabric identification, safe cleaning agents, and stain and odor treatment for furniture in homes and businesses across Albuquerque, Santa Fe, and Las Cruces.
 Study online at your own pace and add a recognized upholstery and fabric cleaning credential the same day.

 100% online & self-paced — your certificate the same day, anywhere in New Mexico.